chalbert/w3p/specs/web-components.md

 ```

 The idea woud be to select the level of abstraction of the templating according to the level of abstraction of the component.
 Low level component would use low level dom manipultion, high level business component would use high level templating.
 And in between you would see a transition.

+## Passing data to subcomponents

+* Attribute : string only
+* Property : most direct way to pass and get data.
+Can use getter/setter.
+* Method : A bit more complex, allow hidden structure.
+Do we want to hide structure?
+What benefit over getter/setter.
+More consistant to always use property?
+* Sub components.
+* Script or template containing js/json.
+* Event providing data
+* Event requesting data

+Primitive data : attribute, always mapped to property.
+Allow type casting.
+Rich data : property.

+Direct data (property) and indirect data (context).